 How many pins should I pin a day?

 There are so many opinions on this that I’m not sure anyone really knows the answer.
-I try and aim to pin to each of my group boards at least once a day.
+I try and aim to pin to most of my boards at least once a day.

 Now obviously, if you are in a lot of group boards (I think I am in about 70) then it will take a while to pin to all those boards without a really good pinning strategy.